Head of Research

 Sam’s role within Team Novo Nordisk is to lead and coordinate the research activities.
-His aim is to apply the findings from the multiple research projects he is involved with in Bern to push the boundaries of what is possible for athletes living with type 1 diabetes through improved performance and diabetes management.
+His aim is to apply the findings from his clinical and applied research to push the boundaries of what is possible for athletes living with type 1 diabetes.
 He is also working to disseminate this research to the wider diabetes and cycling communities to support Team Novo Nordisk’s mission to inspire, educate and empower people affected by diabetes.

 To read more about the work from Sam and the rest of the Team Novo Nordisk team, visit our Research page.